informatics-isi-edu/ermrestjs/docs/user-docs/pseudo-column-template.md

 This document will explain which annotations you need to use and how to use them in order to be able to access more than the current table's values in the templating environment.
 To make this simpler, we will explain this using an example.

 Let's assume the following is the ERD of our database.
-In all the examples we're defining column list for the `Main` table (assuming `S` is the schema name).
+In all the examples we're defining column list for the `Main` table (assuming `schema` is the schema name).

 ![erd_01](https://raw.githubusercontent.com/informatics-isi-edu/ermrestjs/master/docs/resources/pseudo_columns_erd_01.png)

 ## 1. Defining Sources

 First you need to define your source definitions.
-To do this, you have to define the [source-definitions](annotation.md#tag-2019-source-definitions) annotation.
+To do this, you have to define the [source-definitions](annotation.md#tag-2019-source-definitions) annotation which is in the following format:

 ```
 "tag:isrd.isi.edu,2019:source-definitions": {
-   "columns": [ cname, ... ],
+   "columns": [ cname, ... ] | true,
-   "fkeys": [  [ schema, constraint ], ... ],
+   "fkeys": [  [ schema, constraint ], ... ] | true,
    "sources": {
       <sourcekey>: {
           "source": <some valid path>,